We need to amend the U.S. Constitution to declare that:

 The Problem with Congress

-Money has always been a part of elections, but in recent years – and especially since the Citizens United decision in 2010 – campaign spending has exploded.
-The big problem, though, is that elections are now paid for by corporations and the super-rich, and politicians do what the people who pay them want.
+Money has always been a part of elections, but in recent years campaign spending has exploded.
+The big problem, though, is that elections are now paid for by corporations and the super-rich.
+As a result, politicians are more likely to do what the people who pay them want.
 (Sorry, taxpayers.)

 Watch Ben’ famous bb presentation to see just how much money corporations spend to influence U.S. elections compared to the average citizen.

-The candidate with the most money wins 94% of the time so politicians care a lot about getting their hands on the moolah.
-In 2012, over $7 billion dollars was spent in federal elections alone, and behind that spending was an army of 13,000 lobbyists and 90,000 Washington insiders in the business of influencing our government.
-When politicians have to pay more attention to them to get elected and stay in office, our government ceases to represent us.
+The candidate with the most money wins 94% of the time.
+In 2012, people spent over $7 billion dollars in federal elections alone.
+13,000 lobbyists and 90,000 Washington insiders accounted for the bulk of election spending.
+When politicians have to pay more attention to special interests to get elected and stay in office, our government ceases to represent us.
 And that’s not how our democratic republic is supposed to work.

 A study by professors at Princeton and Northwestern revealed that our representatives are more responsive to wealthy people than average citizens.
 Our government resembles more of a plutocracy – rule by the wealthy – than a democratic republic.